Tour Inca Trail 2019 to Machu Picchu and Huaynapicchu

-Day 1 : Cusco - Piscacucho – Wayllabamba (L, D)
+Day 1 : Cusco - Piscacucho (Km.
+82) - Wayllabamba.

+We start our trek escorted by native "quechua¨ porters going through semi-arid terrain along the Urubamba River valley, with magnificent views of the snowcapped mountain, Veronica (20,200').
 We cross the Vilcanota River and follow the trail to the right as it climbs steeply up from the river.
-After passing through a small village, the ruins of the Inca hillfort of Huillca Raccay come into view high above the mouth of the river Cusichaca ("Happy Bridge").
-It is then a simple descent down to the Cusichaca River.
+After passing through a small village, the ruins of the Inca hillfort of Huillca Raccay come into view high above the mouth of the river Cusichaca ('happy bridge').
+It is a simple descent down to the Cusichaca River.

 After a delicious breakfast, we start our second day of trekking, perhaps the most difficult, as we have to climb to the pass of the impressive Warmihuañusca ("Dead woman's Pass") at 4,200 meters high.
 In this place, the highest in the Inca Trail, we enjoy a spectacular view of the Andes.
 The path continues on following a mountain stream up past hummingbirds and amazing stunted cloud forest.
 We pass by the beautiful grassy area at Llulluchapampa (3680 meters), which also possesses outstanding views down the valley.